iossifovlab/gpf/userdocs/administration/working_with_pedigrees.rst

         specify the name of the output file

-Transform a pedigree file into default GPF form
+Transform a pedigree file into canonical GPF form
 ###############################################

-To transform a pedigree file into default GPF form you can use the `ped2ped.py` tool.
+To transform a pedigree file into canonical GPF form you can use the `ped2ped.py` tool.
 To see the tool's full functionality use::